Resistance bands may be small, but boy are they mighty!

 The thicker the resistance band, the harder it will feel.
 If you’re a beginner, start with a thinner resistance band.

-I regularly do two or three sets of clams before a workout in the gym as they are so effective at priming the glutes for exercise.
+A good idea is to regularly do two or three sets of clams before a workout in the gym.

 Kickbacks are so simple and effective and are great for targeting the back of your thighs and bum.